MihaiAC/electron-goal-tracker/README.md

 13. Add current streak.
 14. Properly validate user inputs in the edit bar form.
 15. Solve all remaining TODOs.
+16. QA the application on small screens + make layout responsive.
-16. Test the application - not comprehensively, but a few sanity checks.
+17. Test the application - not comprehensively, but a few sanity checks.

 Current bugs: